-Official transcripts may be obtained through the Registrar's Office of the University.
-Transcripts are issued only on the basis of written authorization.
-A fee of \$5.00 is charged for every transcript.
+Official transcripts may be obtained through the Registrar's Office of the University or at www.piedmontu.edu/transcript.
+A minimal fee is charged for every transcript.
 Mid-semester and final grade reports are not official transcripts and are issued only to the student.